marjanMohammadi1375/MachineLearning2023/README.md

 ## Acknowledgements

-I would like to thank the course instructors and peers for their guidance and support throughout the course.
+I would like to thank Dr. Aliyari and Mr AHMADI and my TAs for their guidance and support throughout the course.
 Their insights and feedback have been invaluable in the completion of these projects.

----

-This README provides a clear and organized overview of the repository, making it easy for others to understand and navigate through your coursework and projects.